-- a.
-Program the shape using the print dimensions, and ignore the need to leave material for a finish cut. - b.
+- Program the shape using the print dimensions, and ignore the need to leave material for a finish cut. - b.
 Using a subroutine event, Repeat all the events in "a." but call out a different tool number. - c.
 In Set-Up Mode "lie" about the tool diameter for the tool called out in events in "a.".
 Input a tool diameter equal to the actual tool diameter plus 2 times the finish cut you wish to leave.
-The ProtoTRAK MX2 will think the tool is bigger than it really is and, therefore, shift a little further away from the machined shape.
+The TRAK A.G.E.
+2 will think the tool is bigger than it really is and, therefore, shift a little further away from the machined shape. - d.

-d.
 In Set-Up Mode input the actual diameter for the tool called in the Repeat event "b.".
 This will produce the final dimensioned cut.

-5.17 Do One Events
+5.18 Do One Events

 The major portion of some jobs can best be done manually with DRO.
 However, there are often just a few cuts that require excessive time or complicated set-up, for example, arcs or diagonals.
-DO ONE programming assists you in performing these more difficult operations without the necessity of complete programs.
+DO ONE programming assists you in performing these more difficult operations without the necessity of complete pour hypestern industries, inc.